This post may contain affiliate links. Please read our disclosure policy.

 See the recipe card for full information on ingredients and quantities.

-Variations for Thick Chocolate Chip Cookies
+Variations on This Thick Chewy Chocolate Chip Cookies

 Professional Tips

-How to Make Thick Chocolate Chip Cookies
+How to Make Thick Chewy Chocolate Chip Cookies

 Chef Lindsey’s Recipe Tip